 Durham County Public Library was the first free, tax-supported library in North Carolina.
 Their goals are to encourage discovery, connect the community and lead a celebration of literacy.

 Durham Housing Authority seeks to engage the community at large in pursuit of becoming Durham’s leading affordable housing provider.
-Their focus is on familiar — to help them with the most basic need in life – shelter – but we don’t stop there.
+Their focus is on families.
+We help them with the most basic need in life – shelter – but we don’t stop there.

 The Kramden Institute collects, refurbishes, and awards computers to students and families without computers in their home.
 They aim to inspired students to succeed by teaching them critical computer, software, and Internet skills.
 They also recyle and reuse donated computers and parts, extending their lives and reducing e-waste.